deployo/deployo.github.io/content/docs/configuration.md

 This page is giving you a nicer prevew over the scripts you have configured in YAML.
 Here you can create and delete scripts using the UI if you find it easier that way.

+## Templates

+This page is giving you a nicer prevew over the templates you have configured in YAML.
+Here you can create and delete tempaltes using the UI if you find it easier that way.